MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Set-StrictMode.md

 ### -Version

 Specifies the conditions that cause an error in strict mode.
 This parameter accepts any valid PowerShell version number.
 Any number higher than 3 is treated as **Latest**.
+The value supplied must be the string "Latest" or a string that can be converted to a `[System.Version]` type.
+The version must match a valid release version of PowerShell.

 The effective values for this parameter are: